roman-dvorak/AIRDOS04/README.md

 The upgraded version of [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) airborne detector.
 The instrument is designed primarily for the dosimetry of cabin crew and flight attendants of commercial flights.
 A detailed description of the use is in the [user manual](https://docs.dos.ust.cz/airdos/AIRDOS04).

+## Where to get it?

+AIRDOS04 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz.
+The device is designed as open-source hardware and software and is released under the GPLv3 license.
+The device was initially developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](https://www.ust.cz) company, which sells it commercially and offers technical support.

 ## Technical parameters

   * Silicon PIN diode detector with at least 44 mm³ detection volume